swiftlang/swift-evolution/visions/embedded-swift.md

         * Popular MCU board families and manufacturers (Arduino, STM32, ESP32, NXP, etc.) commonly offer boards that only have an order of 10’s or 100’s of kB of memory available.
     * Firmware, and especially firmware projects that are run from SRAM, or ROM
 * (2) Environments where runtime dependencies, implicit runtime calls, and heap allocations are restricted
-    * Low-level environments without an underlaying operating system, such as bootloaders, hypervisors, firmware
+    * Low-level environments without an underlying operating system, such as bootloaders, hypervisors, firmware
     * Operating system kernels, kernel extensions, and other non-userspace software components
     * Userspace components that are too low-level in terms of dependencies, namely anything that the Swift runtime depends on.
         * A special case here is the Swift runtime itself, which is today written in C++.
 The concepts described further in this document allow Swift to become the implementation language instead.